solkimicreb/book_of_algorand/README.md

 ### Incentives

 One of the most difficult challenge in cryptocurrency are incentives.
 It is impossible to predict how people will use something as generic as a blockchain, especially when it is fully public and open source.
+Any of the following scenarious could happen.

 - People purposefully ruin the story by writing inappropriate things.
-- People start to use story coin outside the app as a currency or store of value.
+- People start to use story coins as currency or store of value outside the app.
-- A single user becomes a fan an ruins the game for everyone by hoarding story coin and limiting the supply.
+- A single user becomes a fan an ruins the game for everyone by hoarding story coins and limiting the supply.
--
+- People figuring out a way to "farm" story coins with little effort which could ruin the game for others.
+Currently this is simply done by liking your own contributions a lot of times.

-We need a well formed incentive system in advance!!, no centralized authority can mess with the game.
+- I am sure I did not list everything here.
+People can exploit a project in extremely creative ways when they are anonymous over the internet and they can gain from it.

-> Incentives are the hardest thing to do.
+These can all be avoided by forming a carefully thought-out incentive system in advance.
+This task is perhaps more difficult than the pogramming one but it requires a similar mindset.
+A good programmer thinks about and covers all edge cases, the same attitude is required here.
+Only you can not patch things up in another release.

-Silvio Micali, founder of Algorand
+## Thank you for the attention

-I am a 100% percent sure that my hobby project won't fulfill it's vision and produce a coherent story yet.
+I am a 100% percent sure that my hobby project won't fulfill its vision and produce a coherent story yet but I had fun making it and I hope I peaked some soon-to-be-crypto-dev interest with it.